How to Onboard onto an Existing Codebase When the Docs Don't Tell You What to Read First

 Read this concept first, because everything else depends on it.
 Then read these two docs, in either order, because they depend only on the first concept and not on each other.
 Then read this one, because it builds on both.

-When these prerequisite-ordered reading paths exist, onboarding time drops dramatically.
-Not because the codebase is simpler.
-Because the cognitive load of figuring out what to read next has been offloaded from the engineer to the documentation itself.
+When these prerequisite-ordered reading paths exist, onboarding time drops dramatically — not because the codebase is simpler, but because the cognitive load of figuring out what to read next has been offloaded from the engineer to the documentation itself.
+Most codebases do not have this.
+Building it is worth the investment.

 Conclusion